Thanksgiving may prompt reflection, but Dia de Muertos, celebrated on November 2nd, invites something deeper: a celebration of life, memory, and love.

-Made famous by films like Disney’s Coco, this Mexican holiday beautifully honors loved ones who have passed.
+Made famous in the U.S. by films like Disney’s Coco, this rich Mexican tradition honors those who have passed through altars (ofrendas), sugar skulls, and the unmistakable Cempasúchil flower.

 Key Takeaways.